 Hi!
 My name is Samantha and I am the blogger behind Simply Organized!
 I LOVE reading along here on Anna’s blog.
 She has taught me so much, especially when it comes to natural cleaning with white vinegar, and she throws a pretty awesome themed party too!
-Anna has a GREAT post for cleaning a standard top-loading washer, but if you are struggling with a mildew smell coming from your HE front-loading washing machine, I truly hope my guest post here on Anna’s blog will help you out!
+Anna has a GREAT post for cleaning a standard top-loading washer, but if you are struggling with a mildew smell coming from your HE front-loading washing machine, my post here on Anna’s blog will show you how to clean a high efficiency washing machine and get rid of those odors!
 Thank you SO much to Anna for letting me share this with her sweet readers!

 A few months ago, we were experiencing an awful mildew smell from our HE washing machine.
 After hours of research, our machine is now fresh and better than new.